HasnainKousar/assignment1/readme.md

 5. touch : a linux command to create an empty file in the current directory.
 Ex:  username:~/assignment1$ touch readme.md
 This will create a new file "readme.md" in the assignment1 directory

+6. rm - a linux command to remove files and directories.
+Ex:  username:~/assignment1$ rm readme.md
+This will remove the readme.md file from the assignment1 directory